You can protect your child's health by making sure your pre-teen gets all the recommended shots.

 Serious side effects after getting a vaccine – like a severe allergic reaction – are very rare.
 If your child or another family member has ever had a bad reaction to a vaccine in the past, tell the doctor before your child gets a shot.

-When your child gets a vaccine, pay extra attention to your child for a few days afterwards.
+Pay extra attention to your child for a few days after she gets a shot.
 If you see something that worries you, call your child’s doctor.